 In this article:

-How Can I Withdraw Money From My Checking Account Without a Debit Card?
+How Can I Withdraw Money Without a Debit Card?

 Where Do I Find My Routing Number and Account Number?

-- Online banking: You can access your bank account online and look for the account and routing numbers there.
-If you have trouble finding them, search the help section of the site or contact a service rep.
+- Bank website: Sign in to your bank account online to access your account and routing numbers.
+If you can't find them, search the help section of the site for directions or contact customer service for assistance.

 How Much Money Can I Withdraw From a Checking Account?